-Upon satisfactory completion of a full unit of CPE at the Wake Forest Baptist Medical Center during the fall and spring terms, students will satisfy one of their two internship placement requirements.
+Upon satisfactory completion of a full unit of CPE at the Atrium Health Wake Forest Baptist Medical Center during the fall and spring terms, students will satisfy their internship placement requirement.
 This option will satisfy the three-credit Art of Ministry primary reflection seminar requirement and will generate two extra elective credits.
 Alternatively, for students who have already completed the reflection seminar, this program will generate five elective credits.